janelia-flyem/cluster-calclabels/README.md

     % go get github.com/janelia-flyem/cluster-calclabels

-The orchestration for generating a large, stitchedi, label volume is done by the python package, CalcLabelOrchestration.
+The orchestration for generating a large, stitched, label volume is done by the python package, CalcLabelOrchestration.
 It should be installed on a compute cluster.
-This package calls [Gala](https://github.com/janelia-flyem/gala) to generate a watershed.
+This package calls [Gala](https://github.com/janelia-flyem/gala) to generate a watershed and [NeuroProof](https://github.com/janelia-flyem/neuroproof) to generate the graph.
+(Please note that if one uses buildem to install gala and NeuroProof, the python in buildem could be used to install CalcLabelOrchestration.
+The python requests package and drmaa package must be installed.)

 ## Workflow